'Our future is in the next 90 minutes' - FC Goa's Juan Ferrando highlights importance of Hyderabad tie | Goal.com

 'Our future is in the next 90 minutes' - FC Goa's Juan Ferrando highlights importance of Hyderabad tie

-FC Goa head coach Juan Ferrando has pointed out that, after 19 games in the 2020-21 Indian Super League (ISL), their season has reduced to the final league game against Hyderabad FC.
+FC Goa head coach Juan Ferrando pointed out that their final match of the league stage of this Indian Super League (ISL) season against Hyderabad FC will decide the future of the club.

-With Mumbai City and ATK Mohun Bagan joined by NorthEast United in three of the four play-off spots this season, only one among Goa and Hyderabad can fill in the only remaining berth.
+With NorthEast United already booking their place in the top-four along with Mumbai City and ATK Mohun Bagan, only one among Goa and Hyderabad can fill in the remaining berth.

-The Goan outfit may have scored 31 times in 19 games but have also let in 23 goals while it is well known of the club's philosophy of playing an attacking brand of football.

 "In the end, it's necessary to know what happened (in the 23 goals conceded).
 Six goals in penalty and more or less 10 goals in set-pieces.
 For me, it's a problem if we concede goals when the opponent is better than us.
 Something it's because of a wrong decision in the press or because we didn't put our focus on the cross or second ball.
 Of course, it's necessary to improve but I'm not scared about this point," said the Spanish coach.

-While a draw is sufficient for Goa, nothing less than a win will do for Hyderabad's hopes of making the final four.
-However, Ferrando continued to explain how playing for a draw has no room in the club's mentality.
+While a draw is sufficient for Goa, nothing less than a win will do for Hyderabad.
+However, Ferrando maintained this team will not play for a draw as such a negative approach is not part of the club's psyche.

 "We have the same plan.
 If we are winning 1-0, our mentality is to score the second.
 If we are winning 2-0, our mentality is to score the third goal.
 The mentality is the same after 1-1, to go to 2-1 and after 2-1, to go to 3-1.
 With this mentality, it's possible to improve the squad.
 For example, if we are winning 1-0 and the mentality of the players is to waste time and not to think about the second goal, for sure we have a problem because it's impossible to improve [in this way].
 I'm happy that the team all the time is thinking about the new limit (scoring another goal)," he elaborated.